NEJM conducts independent market research to track

 and makes this information available to advertisers free

 of charge.
-These independent studies are available to advertisers.
+These independent studies are now available:

-Brand Funnel Study
+Brand Funnel Study, 2020

 This independent study of the physician universe focuses on physician awareness, familiarity, and satisfaction with leading medical journals across important internal medicine subspecialties, including cardiology, oncology, and infectious diseases.
 For

 NEJM also subscribes to Kantar Media.